RotoyDK/RotoyInSpace/Mission_04.md

 We need one more piece in our code ``||basic:pause (ms) []||``.
 Using pause, we tell micro:bit to wait for some time until it takes the next block, in that case until it turns off the wheels.
 Also, just so you know 1 second (s) equals 1000 milliseconds (ms), so don't be afraid to put big numbers in ``||basic:pause (ms) []||``.

-Check out this example - now we turn on wheels, let Rotoy spin for 1 second and then stop the wheels:
+Check out this example - now we turn on the wheels, let Rotoy spin for 1 second, and then stop the wheels:

 ```block
 maqueen.motorRun(maqueen.Motors.M1, maqueen.Dir.CW, 100)